Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Despite regulatory progress, many organisations still manage waste using Excel files, emails and physical archives.
 This approach creates structural inefficiencies that recur regardless of the sector.

-The lack of centralisation leads to errors in EWC codes, inconsistencies between contracts and delivery notes, difficulties in reconstructing waste histories and an excessive reliance on external waste operators to interpret information.
-In environmental audits, this translates into recurring findings: incomplete documentation, outdated records or the inability to demonstrate full traceability.
+The lack of centralisation leads to errors in LER (European List of Waste) codes, inconsistencies between contracts and delivery notes, difficulty reconstructing a waste stream's history, and excessive reliance on external operators to interpret the information.
+In environmental audits it shows up as recurring findings: incomplete documentation, outdated records or the inability to demonstrate full traceability.

 From an economic perspective, this model prevents companies from answering a basic but strategic question: how much does each waste stream really cost, and why?